Skip to content

 I’ve been working to right social justice wrongs for nearly thirty years, leading change programmes in charities, fighting political campaigns, and inspiring people to get stuff done.
 I work with a wide range of organisations: charities, politicians, grant funders, infrastructure bodies.

-I’d love to say hello, so please feel free to reply to the weekly newsletter, email me lucy@changeout.org, or tweet me @LucyCaldicott.
+I’d love to say hello, so please feel free to reply to the weekly newsletter, email me lucy@changeout.org, or find me online in the usual places @LucyCaldicott.

 Related Posts